Personal Backup Version 5.2

 Automatic Restore using Windows Task Scheduler

-You can configure a Windows scheduled task to carry out an automatic Restore by clicking the button inside the Restore dialog.
+You can configure a Windows scheduled task to carry out an automatic Restore by clicking the Scheduled tasks button inside the Restore dialog.
 The configuration procedure is the same as described above for backups.

 Automatic Cleanup using Windows Task Scheduler

-You can configure a Windows scheduled task to carry out an automatic Cleanup by clicking the button inside the Cleanup dialog.
+You can configure a Windows scheduled task to carry out an automatic Cleanup by clicking the Scheduled tasks button inside the Cleanup dialog.
 The configuration procedure is the same as described above for backups.

 Editing scheduled tasks

 Only tasks listed in Windows Task Scheduler involving Personal Backup are displayed in the Select Scheduled Task dialog box (see screenshot above).
 The properties of the selected task are displayed in the lower part of the window.
-You can choose to delete this task or to change its schedule (see above).
+Clicking the toggle switch on the right will enable or disable the selected task.
+Click one of the buttons on the lower right to initiate one of the following functions: